ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-02-01-installing-running.md

 We'll talk about some of those next.

-For a full (and continually updating) list of common R terms and some handy keyboard shortcuts, [check out the Tips and Further Reading page]({{ site.baseurl }}/modules/spreadsheets/further-reading/).
+For a list of common R terms and some handy keyboard shortcuts, [check out the Tips and Further Reading page]({{ site.baseurl }}/modules/spreadsheets/further-reading/).